-Objective 6 High standards of governance and stewardship maintained Key activities Audit and Risk Committee meet on a regular basis Ensure adequate and appropriate systems are in place Regularly review and monitor progress against the Business Plan Regularly review and update Risk Register Complete Stewardship statements Attend governance meetings with Sponsor body Completion of Annual Report and Accounts in a timely manner Implementation of audit recommendations Training for Commissioners and Secretariat Completion of Audit Self-Assessment Completion of Commissioners' self-assessment audit Regular monitoring of budget to ensure spend within budget Measure Outputs of Audit and Risk Committee meetings 4 of Internal Audit Reports with an overall rating of satisfactory 2 % spend against budget The Commission finished the financial year in a 4.39% underspend position.
+Objective 6 High standards of governance and stewardship maintained Key activities Audit and Risk Committee Audit and Risk Committee meet on a regular basis Ensure adequate and appropriate systems are in place - Internal Audit, self assessment.
+Regularly review and mor Regularly review and monitor progress against the Business Plan Regularly review and upd ate Risk Register Complete Stewardship sta atements Attend governance meeting ngs with Sponsor body Completion of Annual Rep Completion of Annual Report and Accounts in a timely manner Implementation of audit re Implementation of audit recommendations Training for Commissione Training for Commissioners and Secretariat Completion of Audit Self-/ Completion of Audit Self-Assessment Completion of Commissic Completion of Commissioners' self-assessment audit Regular monitoring of buc Regular monitoring of budget to ensure spend within budget Measure 1 Outputs of Audit and Risk Committee meetings 4 of Internal Audit Reports with an overall rating of satisfactory 2 % spend against budget The Commission finished the financial year in a 7.25% overspend position.
 Completion and publication of Annual Report and Accounts as per statute Completed.
-Annual Report and Account published and laid before parliament July 2023.
+Annual Report and Account published and laid before parliament July 2024.